-Whitening products can be harsh on your enamel though, so you may want to consider using products that will be gentler on your enamel and your sensitive tooth to avoid more tooth sensitivity after whitening
+Whitening products can be harsh on your enamel, so you may want to consider using products that will be gentler on your enamel and your sensitive tooth to avoid more tooth sensitivity after whitening

 Preventing tooth sensitivity

-Using a straw for sugary or acidic drinks like soda and fruit juice, you can minimize damage to your teeth.
-You can even take a reusable straw with you for when you’re on the go!
+Using a straw for sugary or acidic drinks like soda and fruit juice can minimize damage to your teeth.
+You can even take a reusable straw with you anywhere you go!

 Why are my teeth so sensitive?

 Your teeth may feel sensitive as a result of different sensitive teeth causes which can be the wearing away of the hard, enamel coating of your teeth or exposure to triggers like sweets.